-With the COVID-19 vaccine now available for children ages 5-11, many parents and guardians are deciding if they want to get their kids vaccinated.
+With the COVID-19 vaccine now available for children as young as 6 months, many parents and guardians are deciding if they want to get their kids vaccinated.
 Pediatrician parents are no different — many providers with children in this age group are having similar conversations at home.

 What did you think about when making this decision?

 CLARY: I thought about a lot of different things.
 I thought about how excited I was when I was able to have my parents vaccinated, my husband's parents vaccinated and myself vaccinated.
 I remember how much better I felt about my family going to my parents' house and my in-laws' house.

 MOORE: When we were first thinking about whether or not we needed to get the kids vaccinated, we looked at the possible complications that come from having COVID-19.
 We know there are issues like long haul COVID-19, issues with inflammation in the heart, in the lungs and the Multisystem Inflammatory Syndrome (MIS) that happen with COVID-19.

 So we wanted to make sure we protected our kids from all of those things.
 We wanted to make sure we weighed the pros and cons of getting the vaccine, and it just shows that there are so many more pros than there are any cons to the vaccine.
 And that's why we made our decision.

 What did you think about regarding safety?
 What kinds of things did you take into account?

 CLARY: From the reports following the FDA and CDC meetings, the safety looks really good for the kids that were studied.
 The adverse events were actually a bit less than they were seeing in older kids.
 The headache, fatigue and muscle aches were the most common things they saw.
 The fever and chills were seen less often in the younger kids than in the older kids, which I thought was interesting.

 For the safety profile, I also think it's interesting because so many of us being older family members have so recently had the vaccine.
 We can tell our younger kids how we felt and we can help them through knowing exactly what it's going to feel like.